Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 Manually editing of Operators.php file is *not* recommended.

 ### Error Handling:
-If a function encounter errors like "Too many calls", it add an "error" object in response json.
+If a function encounter errors like "Too many calls", api add an "error" object in json that contains detailed response from ubisoft servers.

 Response:
 ```